Miike Snow

-Miike Snow (/maɪk snoʊ/ MYK-SNOW) is a Swedish indie pop band formed in 2007.
-The band consists of producing team Bloodshy & Avant and American singer Andrew Wyatt.
-The band is often represented by a silhouette image of a jackalope.
-In their career, the band has released three studio albums: Miike Snow (2009), Happy to You (2012), and iii (2016).
+Miike Snow (Note: Pronounced "Mike Snow".) is an indie pop trio formed in Stockholm in 2007, consisting of Swedish production and songwriting duo Bloodshy & Avant (Christian Karlsson and Pontus Winnberg) and American singer Andrew Wyatt.
+A silhouette of a jackalope is often used as the band's logo.
+They have released three studio albums: Miike Snow (2009), Happy to You (2012), and iii (2016).

 History

 Early years

-Miike Snow was formed in 2007 in Stockholm, Sweden.
-Band members Christian Karlsson and Pontus Winnberg were childhood friends who spent time playing in bands and working on various projects in studios throughout the city of Gothenburg.
-Karlsson was a former member of the Swedish hip-hop band Goldmine, who toured with The Fugees.
-After separate moves to Stockholm, they reunited in 2000.
+Miike Snow was formed in Stockholm in 2007.
+Swedish band members Christian Karlsson and Pontus Winnberg were childhood friends who spent time playing in bands and working on various projects in studios around Gothenburg.
+Karlsson was a former member of the Swedish hip hop band Goldmine, who toured with The Fugees.
+After they both moved to Stockholm separately, they reunited in 2000 and formed the production and songwriting duo Bloodshy & Avant.

-Karlsson and Winnberg collaborated under the moniker Bloodshy & Avant and enjoyed a significant amount of success as producers and songwriters.
-They have worked with artists such as Madonna, Kylie Minogue, Kelis, Sky Ferreira, and won a Grammy Award for Best Dance Recording for Britney Spears' track "Toxic."

-In 2004, while working on writing a pop album for Britney Spears, Karlsson and Winnberg met the third band member, American songwriter Andrew Wyatt.
-Wyatt reports "I was in Sweden visiting, and someone told me that I should hook up with these two guys.
+Bloodshy & Avant have enjoyed a significant amount of success as producers and songwriters, working with Madonna, Kylie Minogue, Kelis, and Sky Ferreira, as well as winning the Grammy Award for Best Dance Recording for the Britney Spears song "Toxic".
+In 2004, while writing an album for Spears, they met American singer and songwriter Andrew Wyatt.
+He later recalled in 2009, "I was in Sweden visiting, and someone told me that I should hook up with these two guys.
 Actually, it turns out I'd met Christian in the studio maybe a year before, but we only actually recently remembered that."

-The name "Miike Snow" is said to have come from one of their friends named Mike Snow.
-Contrary to suggestions or statements to the converse, the spelling of "Miike" does not derive from the Japanese film director Takashi Miike; Pontus Winnberg states that, "When we sat down to come up with a name one of us got an email from a mutual friend by the name Mike Snow.
-We liked it and added the extra "I" because we liked the look of it.
-We once found a possible classic Swedish film on our tour bus once, called Jävligt Jagad.
+The band's name is said to have come from one of their friends, named Mike Snow, and it is thus pronounced like "Mike" and not the Japanese name "Miike".
+Contrary to some sources, the name is not a reference to Japanese filmmaker Takashi Miike.
+Despite this, the band members have indicated that they are fans of Miike's films, specifically noting Audition, Visitor Q, 13 Assassins, and Ichi the Killer.
+Winnberg also name-dropped Miike in an interview whilst explaining that he is not the source of the band's name: "When we sat down to come up with a name, one of us got an email from a mutual friend by the name Mike Snow.
+We liked it and added the extra 'I' because we liked the look of it. [...]
+We once found a possible classic Swedish film on our tour bus, called Jävligt Jagad.
 It's a bit like if Bergman's ancestors would make a movie inspired by Takashi Miike."
-Miike Snow have, however, indicated that they are fans of Miike's work, specifically noting Audition, Visitor Q, 13 Assassins, and Ichi the Killer.